urin/vscode-web-visual-editor/README.md

 - ↹ **Align Elements**: Easy to align elements.
 - ✂️ **Copy, Cut and Paste elements**: Copy or cut elements, paste text into selected element.
 - 🔒 **Script and Link Management**: Disable scripts and manage links for security.

+## Alternatives
+This extension is similar to [microsoft/vscode\-livepreview](https://github.com/microsoft/vscode-livepreview) and it differs in the following points:

+- The ability to synchronize code selection with visual selection in the preview.
+- Since Web Visual Editor has minimal functionality, the codebase is very small, making future expansions easy.
+- It is designed to reflect changes made in the preview back to the code, so enhancing the editing capabilities within the preview may be beneficial in the future.
+For example, you can copy, cut, paste and delete elements within preview at this moment.

 ## 📜 License
 [MIT License](LICENSE)